On the number of crossings and bouncings of a diffusion at a sticky threshold: Extensions

-The sticky--reflected Brownian motion, also known as \tit{slowly reflected} Brownian motion, was first discovered by Feller in his attempt to describe all possible ways to define a Brownian motion on the positive semi-axis $[0,\infty) $, see~\cite{Fel52}.
+The sticky-reflected Brownian motion, also known as \textit{slowly reflected} Brownian motion, was first discovered by Feller in his attempt to describe all possible ways to define a Brownian motion on the positive semi-axis $[0,\infty) $, see~\cite{Fel52}.
 In particular, he discovered that the operator $\Lop = \D^{2}_x $ with domain

 with $\rho>0$, is the infinitesimal generator of a diffusion that spends a positive amount of time at $0$ and that behaves like a Brownian motion away from $0$.
 Replacing the boundary condition $f'(0+)= \bigbraces{\rho/2} f''(0+)$ by the lateral condition $ f(0+)-f(0-) = \bigbraces{\rho/2} f''(0+) $ defines the sticky Brownian motion, or two-sided sticky Brownian motion, introduced in Section~\ref{ssec_stickyBM}.
 A nice historical overview can be found in~\cite{Pesk2014}.